 I set up Mini Tours Scotland in 2004, with a lifetime of experience of exploring Scotland, the UK and Ireland.
 My aim is to deliver a very high quality tour experience for visitors to Scotland, but in a different way from set bus tours or expensive chauffeur drives.
 Tour buses simply can't go on many of the small Highland roads or narrow cobbled streets.
 Tour buses have strictly set routes and times - so you only get to see what they've prescribed.
 I've always been passionate about Scotland and wish to share that passion and enthusiasm with you to show you the real Scotland in a flexible, relaxed, informative and fun way.
 Many of my clients come back year after year and have became close friends.

 I was born and bred and live with my wife and our 2 young boys in the town of Greenock, on Scotland's west coast, where generations of my family have lived and worked for hundreds of years.
+At the age of 12 I started a newspaper delivery round in my local area to fund my early travels with the Scouts.
 I studied at the University of Paisley, graduating with a BA(Hons) business degree.
 Whilst at university I won the highly prestigious Shell Technology Enterprise Program (STEP) for being the most Enterprising Student in Scotland and the UK award for best Marketing student, chosen from thousands of UK university students.

 I then worked in a variety of executive Marketing roles with both small and multinational companies for nearly 10 years, whilst also working as a volunteer with Scottish conservation charities before deciding on the career change that led to the creation of Mini Tours Scotland, with a home office in Greenock and a base in Scotland's historic capital, Edinburgh.